ShadowsocksR-Live/shadowsocksr-native/README.md

 ## Intro

-**ShadowsocksR** is a lightweight secured SOCKS5 proxy for embedded devices and low-end boxes.
+**ShadowsocksR-native** is a lightweight secured SOCKS5 proxy for embedded devices and low-end boxes.
 It's derived from [Shadowsocks-libev](http://shadowsocks.org).

 It is a port of [ShadowsocksR](https://github.com/breakwa11)